csicky/aichiki-blog/docs/posts/choosing-your-aichiki-plan.md

 *   A premium frame for your profile picture ✨

 **Best for:** If you use AICHIKI regularly, Premium offers the best value and the complete experience.
 Your support also directly helps us grow and improve the platform.

+## Plus Subscription: Free Features with Unlimited Memory

+The Plus subscription bridges the gap between our free experience and Premium.
+It's perfect if you love our free features but need unlimited memory across all your conversations.

+**Pricing:**

+*   Monthly: $3.99/month (plus VAT depending on your country)

+**Plus Features:**

+*   All free features you already enjoy
+*   Unlimited memory across all your conversations
+*   Access to the same AI models as the free tier

+**Best for:** Users who are happy with the free experience but want unlimited memory without needing Premium's advanced models and features.

 ## Flexible Passes & Boosts

 Don't need a full subscription?
 These options are for more casual or specific use.